brevzin/cpp_proposals/3603_consteval_only/consteval-only.md

 * [x.1]{.pnum} any constituent reference refers to an immediate function or an immediate variable,
 * [x.2]{.pnum} any constituent pointer points to an immediate function or an immediate variable, or
 * [x.3]{.pnum} any constituent value of pointer-to-member type designates an immediate function.

+[With the adoption of P2996, this would have to be extended to also account for any references to, pointers to, or values of type `std::meta::info`.]{.draftnote}

 [y]{.pnum} An *immediate constant expression* is either a glvalue core constant expression that refers to an object or a function, or a prvalue core constant expression whose value satisfies the following constraints: